ioleksiy/ioleksiy.github.com/_posts/2007-08-22-php-client-for-java-based-webservice.md

 The next task was to make PHP client to Java service.
 After some search in Google, have found that new version of PHP (version 5.0+) supports the SOAP connection as a client and as a server.
 Also, have found, that for the PHP version that is younger than 5th there was a library called NuSOAP (please, notice that this lib is not working with new versions of PHP).

 So, I have made an instance of SoapClient class in PHP and give it a WSDL URL as parameter.
-Than have tried to make some remote call… Here the problem appears.
+Than have tried to make some remote call...
+Here the problem appears.
 The failure was with remote call parameters, just because Java webservice framework (JAXb, JAXr) converts simple collection of parameters to the one object with variables that are real parameters.
-Also, all argument names are renamed to the template “argX”, where “X” is a number of argument starting from 0.
+Also, all argument names are renamed to the template `argX`, where `X` is a number of argument starting from 0.

-Also, there left some problem with passing “null” value to remote call.
+Also, there left some problem with passing `null` value to remote call.

-For example, we have remote call “Login” and it receives two parameters – username & password.
+For example, we have remote call to `Login` method and it receives two parameters – username & password.
 So, the stub in PHP will be:

 {% assign gist_file = "01.php" %}
 {% include gist.html %}